miquelvir/lsds-2025/projects/3-kafka/README.md

 You can earn an additional 3 marks (over 10) on this project's grade by working on additional exercises.
 To earn the full +3, you need to complete 5 additional exercises.

-List the additional exercises you have worked on here: <TODO>

 ### [AD2Q0] Improve the `alarms` service rule matching algorithm

 Instead of having a materialized view of `rule_id -> rule`, also materialize `metric_name -> rules` for faster O(1) access when processing metrics.